A golf course with green grass, trees, rocks, and a small pond under a blue sky with some clouds.

 • PPA/Lease: With zero investment, this option also can show great savings but is not typically considered as a traditional investment since the solar financier owns the system.

-However, it is not well known that solar increases the value of your home by at least 4.1% of the total property value according to Zillow.
+One lesser known fact is is that solar increases the value of your home by at least 4.1% of the total property value according to Zillow.
 This means that even if you sell your home in year 4, you can recoup your investment.

-• The short answer: yes.
-With financed, leased, and PPA options, you can get a solar system and full battery backup installed for $0 down and low monthly payments.
+With financed, leased, and PPA options, you can get a solar system and full battery backup installed for $0 down.
+The low monthly payment replaces you high PG&E bill so you start saving right away..

 • Some homeowners have heard stories about difficulties selling a home with solar.
 What causes this and is it avoidable?